PaulAdutwum/BetaDrift/README.md

 "risk" actually means in a portfolio context beyond the textbook definition.

-The question that actually got me building something, instead of just reading about it, came out of a conversation with a quant working in portfolio management during my interview process.
+The question that actually got me building BetaDrift, came out of a conversation with a quant working in portfolio management during my interview process.
 We got to talking about rebalancing, and it left me stuck on a question I couldn't shake: how do quants actually evaluate which factors are shifting day to day —